toqana/RPi-HDMI-Photo-Frame-Radio/README.md

 1. Reboot with "sudo reboot".
 Update and upgrade with "sudo apt-get update && sudo apt-get upgrade".

-1. Install the following packages using both "pip install package-name" and "sudo pip install package-name":
+1. Since the Python Flask webserver requires root for port 80 (https://stackoverflow.com/questions/51396047/running-flask-on-port-80-in-linux), use "sudo pip install package-name" (this makes the python packages available to all users).
+If you decide not to use port 80 for the Flask webserver then use "pip install package-name".
     ```
     Flask
     gevent